Calvin Berger: Production history

 In 2018, Standing Room Only, Graceful Productions, and Actor's Equity Association presented a staged reading of the musical at the Hudson Backstage Theatre in Hollywood, California.
 The production ran from August 10 through August 12, 2018.
 Starring, Jason Eric Testa (Calvin), Joshua Bassett (Matt), Grace Kaufman (Rosanna), and Julia Lester (Bret).

+In 2025, CALVIN BERGER makes its return to Australia in a new production by producer Seb Smee for his company, Hyde Entertainment.
+Amber Curby has been attached as the show's Director, making her Directorial Debut.
+The cast includes Jude Schillert (Matt), Zoe Chan (Bret), Finlay Page (Rosanna), and Seb Smee will be joining the cast as Calvin.
+The production is presented by a new program by Civic Theatre Newcastle, UpStage at the Playhouse - and will be staged in the Civic Theatre Playhouse from July 4, 2025, before the opportunity for a proposed tour.

 Award

 In 2005, Barry Wyner received the Jerry Bock Award for the musical.

 Cast recording

 The Original Cast Recording of Calvin Berger was released September 25, 2012, on Sh-K-Boom Records featuring Noah Weisberg, Krystal Joy Brown, David Hull and Dana Steingold.